hyperledger-identus/prism-vdr-driver/prism-vdr-specification.md

  *  - ProtoUpdateStorageEntry
  *  - ProtoDeactivateStorageEntry
  * Those three types/structures are independent.
 But at the same time (just for implementation convenience),
- *   they shared a common structure / field positions.
+ *   They shared a common structure/field position.
  *
  * The fields from positions 1 and 2 are reserved and used in the validation process of the Storage Events (currently).
  * The fields from positions 3 to 49 are reserved to be used in the validation process of the Storage Events (in the future).